physicsmattersmcgill/physicsmattersmcgill/README.md

 This is the repository for the Physics Matters McGill website, https://physicsmattersmcgill.github.io/physicsmattersmcgill

 This README is meant to help someone to update the Physics Matters website.
 This website was built using the [Feeling Responsive template](http://phlow.github.io/feeling-responsive/).
+Please refer to the template documentation for more details about the template.
+The information below is specific to our website, and covers all the basic tasks that will be necessary for updating and maintaining this website.

 # Adding a page or changing the navigation menu
 The data for the navigation menu (page names, what goes in each menu) goes in the folder `_data/navigation.yml`.